 Now, the idea of assigning contracts (aka – “wholesaling”) always sounds great on paper – but let me tell you, I struggled for YEARS to understand the mechanics of how this process really worked.

-I understood the “20,000-foot-high” concept of what assignments were all about, but when it came down to figuring out the real, nitty-gritty details (for example)…
+I understood the “20,000-foot-high” concept of assignments, but when it came down to figuring out the real, nitty-gritty details (for example)…

 - What kind of Purchase Agreement was I supposed to use?